MatchuPitchu/typescript-summary/Readme.md

   }
   ```

-- Function Overloads: to tell TS what's the exact return if arguments are of this or this type; only works with function declaration, not function expression
+- Function Overloads: to tell TS what's exact return if arguments of certain type(s); only works with function declaration, not function expression

   ```TypeScript
   function add7(a: number, b: number): number;